sisk-http/docs/docs/ssl.md

 - Available on: Linux, macOS, Windows
 - Effort: easy

+> [!IMPORTANT]
+>
+> The Sisk.SslProxy package is deprecated in favor of the `Sisk.Cadente.CoreEngine` package and will no longer be maintained.

 The Sisk.SslProxy package is a simple way to enable SSL on your Sisk application.
 However, it is an **extremely experimental** package.
 It may be unstable to work with this package, but you can be part of the small percentage of people who will contribute to making this package viable and stable.
 To get started, you can install the Sisk.SslProxy package with: